-- Created a pay equity strategy or action plan - Identified cause/s of the gaps - Reviewed remuneration decision-making processes - Analysed commencement salaries by gender to ensure there are no pay gaps - Analysed performance ratings to ensure there is no gender bias (including unconscious bias) - Analysed performance pay to ensure there is no gender bias (including unconscious bias) - Trained people-managers in addressing gender bias (including unconscious bias) - Set targets to reduce any like-for-like gaps Set targets to reduce any organisation-wide gaps - Reported pay equity metrics (including gender pay gaps) to the governing body - Reported pay equity metrics (including gender pay gaps) to the executive - Reported pay equity metrics (including gender pay gaps) to all employees - Reported pay equity metrics (including gender pay gaps) externally - Corrected like-for-like gaps - Conducted a gender-based job evaluation process

-Implemented other changes (provide details):

-□ No (you may specify why no actions were taken resulting from your remuneration gap analysis)
+- Created a pay equity strategy or action plan - Identified cause/s of the gaps - Reviewed remuneration decision-making processes - Analysed commencement salaries by gender to ensure there are no pay gaps - Analysed performance ratings to ensure there is no gender bias (including unconscious bias) - Analysed performance pay to ensure there is no gender bias (including unconscious bias) - Trained people-managers in addressing gender bias (including unconscious bias) - Set targets to reduce any organisation-wide gaps - Reported pay equity metrics (including gender pay gaps) to the governing body - Reported pay equity metrics (including gender pay gaps) to the executive - Reported pay equity metrics (including gender pay gaps) to all employees - Reported pay equity metrics (including gender pay gaps) externally - Corrected like-for-like gaps - Conducted a gender-based job evaluation process - Implemented other changes (provide details): - □ No (you may specify why no actions were taken resulting from your remuneration gap analysis)

-- No unexplainable or unjustifiable gaps identified - Currently under development, please enter date this is due to be completed - Insufficient resources/expertise - Salaries set by awards/industrial or workplace agreements - Non-award employees are paid market rate - Unable to address cause/s of gaps (provide details why): - Not a priority - Other (provide details): - 4.2 If your organisation would like to provide additional information relating to gender equality indicator 3, please do so below:
+No unexplainable or unjustifiable gaps identified

+- Currently under development, please enter date this is due to be completed - Insufficient resources/expertise - Salaries set by awards/industrial or workplace agreements - Non-award employees are paid market rate - Unable to address cause/s of gaps (provide details whv): -] Not a priority - Other (provide details): - 4.2 If your organisation would like to provide additional information relating to gender equality indicator 3, please do so below:

-Gender equality indicator 4: Flexible working and support for employees with family and caring responsibilities
+Gender equality indicator 4: Flexible working and support for employees with family and caring responsibilities to combine paid work and family or caring responsibilities through such arrangements.
+The achievement of this goal is fundamental to gender equality and to maximising Australia's skilled workforce.

 This indicator will enable the collection and use of information from relevant employers about the availability and utility of employment terms, conditions and practices relating to flexible working arrangements for employees and to working arrangements supporting employees with family or caring responsibilities.
-One aim of this indicator is to improve the capacity of women and men to combine paid work and family or caring responsibilities through such arrangements.
-The achievement of this goal is fundamental to gender equality and to maximising Australia's skilled workforce.
+One aim of this indicator is to improve the capacity of women and men